 The School has a designated Data Protection Lead, who is responsible for data protection compliance within the School.

-The primary role of the Data Protection Lead (DPL) is to promote good practice and improve data protection practice within the School.
+The primary role of the Data Protection Lead (DPL) is to promote and improve good data protection practice within the School.
 The DPL will be the main point of contact within the School for data protection matters, liaising directly with the Local Authority’s DPO for advice and guidance.

 All Data Users